memetics19/covid-19-infrastructure/README.md

 An environment for curating, validating, and exploring knowledge assemblies encoded in Biological Expression Language (BEL) to support elucidating disease-specific, mechanistic insight.

-You can watch the [introduction video](https://www.youtube.com/watch?v=rHhuVBpoKdI&feature=youtu.be) if you want to know more.
+You can watch the [introduction video](https://www.youtube.com/watch?v=rHhuVBpoKdI&feature=youtu.be) and read [Corona BEL Tutorial](https://docs.google.com/document/d/180gdZMs6AmNi200CTCsMoxGFNPoiE8xxqzG6SCvIQ18/edit#heading=h.kovvpz3y508q) if you want to know more.

 ### INDRA